Same-sex marriage in Aruba, Curaçao and Sint Maarten: Public opinion

 Support for same-sex marriage in Aruba, Curaçao and Sint Maarten is significantly lower than in the country of the Netherlands.
-A 2019 Eurobarometer poll showed that 92% of people in the European Netherlands thought same-sex marriage should be allowed throughout Europe, while 8% were opposed.
+A 2019 Eurobarometer poll showed that 92% of people in the Netherlands proper thought same-sex marriage should be allowed throughout Europe, while 8% were opposed.
 For comparison, a 2021 Aruban poll showed that 49% of respondents supported registered partnerships for same-sex couples, and 46% supported same-sex marriage.
 Support was higher among young people (about 75% of people under the age of 30 expressed support), and those who had completed higher education.